 This 2.4 hectare park maintained by volunteers contains a rich collection of Australian grevilleas and other native species, including wattles and orchids.
 There’s also a wonderful small rainforest area.

 To find out when the park is next open, head to their website or Facebook page.
 They are generally open about six weekends per year, in Autumn, Winter and Spring.
 A small entry fee is charged, plus native plants for sale.

 Pick up or download the pamphlet with directions for a self-guide tour, pointing out the many diverse species of grevilleas.
 Allow at least an hour to explore the gardens, and make sure you keep your dog on a leash.

 While the majority of these other gardens are located outside of Sydney, although some can be visited on a day trip, for a dog-friendly garden right in Sydney head to Wendy Whiteley’s Secret Garden.

 Wendy’s Secret Garden is located in Lavender Bay, close to North Sydney station.
 While there aren’t any signs pointing you towards the gardens, in an attempt to preserve their secrecy, the gardens have become increasingly popular in recent years.

 Originally a plot of unused railway land, the gardens were established over recent decades by Wendy Whiteley, the wife of the painter Brett Whiteley, who lives in the adjacent house.
 Paths wind through the garden, nestled amongst tall trees that help preserve a sense of privacy within.

 In line with other parks and reserves in the North Sydney council area, dogs are allowed off leash in the garden, although Wendy kindly requests that they don’t run through garden beds and you clean up after them.
 The garden is a great spot to visit combined with a walk along the foreshore down past Luna Park to Milsons Point.

-Best time to visit: Late September to early October
+Best time to visit: Mid-September to mid-October each year

 Etiquette for Visiting a Garden with Your Dog